-For reasons explained in Section 3.1.2, projections of future stock conditions and rebuilding schedules were not developed, but will be provided, if appropriate, before the Review Workshop.
-Estimated generation time is provided in Section 3.1.2.
+Projections of future stock conditions and rebuilding schedules are reported in section 3.2.

+Estimated generation time is provided in Section 3.2.

 Provide recommendations for future research and data collection (field and assessment); be as specific as practicable in describing sampling design and sampling intensity and emphasize items which will improve future assessment capabilities and reliability.